Morse Micro: Connectivity and energy

 To enable networked communications between machines, a single Wi-Fi HaLow Access Point can securely connect up to 8,191 devices.
 Applications for the WiFi HaLow technology includes the Internet of things, which may include solutions for in the home (such as lighting, monitoring and smart door locks) and in industry (such as vehicle management, high-end security and supply chain asset tracking.
 Looking at its scalability, one American technical review made this assessment:That's ample capacity to connect every LED bulb, light switch, smart door lock, motorized window shade, thermostat, smoke detector, solar panel, security camera, or any imaginable smart-home device for the foreseeable future.
 Physically, the company's microchip is one-fifth the size of a traditional Wi-Fi processor.
 It uses very little energy, consuming a fraction of the power consumed by traditional chips, which is achieved by periodically waking and reporting.
 As such, the chips can operate for several years on a single coin-size battery.
 In 2020, the first generation of Morse Micro microchips went into production in Taiwan.
 The company has onshore design and fabrication of composite semiconductors in Australia, which has been assessed as a strategic capability.

-As of late 2022, the market for Wi-Fi Ha Low products appeared to be expanding, from those developing industrial IoT in the Japanese market which, "deploy thousands of devices in warehouses which use sensors and actuators."
+As of late 2022, the market for Wi-Fi HaLow products appeared to be expanding, from those developing industrial IoT in the Japanese market which, "deploy thousands of devices in warehouses which use sensors and actuators."

 History

 "Wi-Fi was invented over 20 years ago in Australia and over that time we have seen it go into every laptop, phone and tablet, and all of that came from people in Australia.
-Today we are opening it up and expanding Wi-Fi so it can go into everything, every smoke alarm, every camera." — Andrew Terry, founder, speaking to The Sydney Morning Herald in 2017The founding partners of Morse Micro, Andrew Terry and Michael De Nil met while working for Broadcom Inc, the largest supplier of integrated circuits for communications.
+Today we are opening it up and expanding Wi-Fi so it can go into everything, every smoke alarm, every camera." — Andrew Terry, founder, speaking to The Sydney Morning Herald in 2017The founding partners of Morse Micro, Andrew Terry and Michael De Nil met while working for Broadcom, the largest supplier of integrated circuits for communications.
 De Nil said they noticed that chips designed for phones and laptops were being used for machine-to-machine communication and "that wasn't working very well."
 They decided to create a new kind of microprocessor, specifically for the Internet of things.

 Morse Micro Pty Ltd was established as a private company, limited by guarantee, in August 2016.
 The founders were later joined by several significant engineers, including: